-4.1 The Council has a statutory duty to prepare a draft set of accounts by 30 June and publish thes final approved accounts by 30 September.
-Changes to legislation in 2011 mean that it is no longer necessary for the Audit and Accounts Committee to approve the Council's draft accounts.
+- 4.1 The Council has a statutory duty to prepare its draft accounts by 30 June and publish its final approved accounts by 30 September.
+Changes to legislation in 2011 mean that it is no longer necessary for the Audit and Accounts Committee to approve the Council's draft accounts. - 4.2 The draft statement of accounts will still be presented to the July Audit and Accounts Committee meeting for information.
+Detailed discussion of the whole Statement of Accounts in July is not proposed.
+This will allow Committee members 3 months to review the accounts before they are presented for full discussion and approval in September after the completion of the audit of the accounts.